isutare412/hexago/README.md

 # Please enter your choice: 1
 ```

-2. Add local dns to each insfrastructure for development.
+2. Add local dns to each insfrastructure for local development.
+Optional for
+docker environment.

 ```bash
 sudo tee -a /etc/hosts > /dev/null <<EOT